 It is important to note that the institution, at its sole discretion, designates what is considered "directory information," as well as what is released in each circumstance.

 Additionally, educational records and personal information may be released in the following circumstances:

-- Judicial subpoena of records, upon condition that UAFS makes a reasonable effort to notify the student in advance of the release of records. - Emergency situations, if knowledge of personal information is necessary to protect the health and safety of a student or other person(s).
+Judicial subpoena of records, upon condition that UAFS makes a reasonable effort to notify the student in advance of the release of records.